Yanis Varoufakis

-Ioannis Georgiou "Yanis" Varoufakis (Note: Ιωάννης Γεωργίου "Γιάνης" Βαρουφάκης /el/) (/ˈjænɪs væruːˈfækɪs/; born 24 March 1961) is a Greek economist and politician.
-Since 2018, he has been Secretary-General of the Democracy in Europe Movement 2025 (DiEM25), a left-wing pan-European political party he co-founded in 2016.
-Previously, he was a member of Syriza and was Greece's Minister of Finance between January and July 2015, negotiating on behalf of the Greek government during the 2009–2018 Greek government-debt crisis.
+Ioannis Georgiou "Yanis" Varoufakis (Note: English: /ˈjænɪs ˌværuːˈfækɪs/ YAN-iss-_-VARR-oo-FAK-iss; Ιωάννης Γεωργίου "Γιάνης" Βαρουφάκης /el/) (born 24 March 1961) is a Greek economist, academic, author, and politician.
+Since 2018, he has served as Secretary-General of Democracy in Europe Movement 2025 (DiEM25), a left-wing European political alliance he co-founded in 2016.
+Previously, he served as Minister of Finance in the government of Alexis Tsipras in 2015, during the 2009–2018 Greek government-debt crisis, where he became internationally known for opposing EU-imposed austerity measures.

-Varoufakis was first elected as a Member of the Hellenic Parliament with Syriza, representing the Athens B constituency from January to September 2015.
-He was appointed Minister of Finance by Prime Minister Alexis Tsipras two days after the election, serving in this role between January and July 2015.
-Varoufakis then represented Thessaloniki A from July 2019 to May 2023 as a MeRA25 Member of Parliament.
+In 2018, Varoufakis founded MeRA25, the Greek wing of DiEM25, and later served in the Hellenic Parliament from 2019 to 2023.
+He is Professor of Economic Theory at the National and Kapodistrian University of Athens and has held academic positions at institutions including King's College London, University of Cambridge, and the University of Sydney.

+Varoufakis is known for his criticism of austerity, neoliberal economics, and the structure of the Eurozone.
+He is also a co-founder of the Progressive International.

 Early life and education

-Varoufakis was born in Palaio Faliro, Athens, on 24 March 1961, to Georgios and Eleni Varoufakis (née Tsaggaraki).

-Varoufakis's father, Georgios Varoufakis, was an Egyptiote Greek who emigrated from Cairo to Greece in 1946 in order to study chemistry at the University of Athens.
-In the midst of the second Greek Civil War, he was physically harassed by the police and asked to sign a denunciation of communism.
-In response, he said: "Look, I am not a Buddhist, but I would never sign a denunciation of Buddhism".
-Due to his refusal to denounce communism, he was imprisoned for four years on the island of Makronisos, which was used as a political re-education camp.
-After being released in 1950, Georgios Varoufakis completed his university studies in metallurgy and chemical engineering and found employment as the personal assistant to the director of Halyvourgiki; Greece's biggest steel producer.
-In 2003, he was appointed chairman of the board of directors of Halyvourgiki; he held the position until the company's closure in January 2020.
-He died in September 2021.
+Varoufakis was born in Palaio Faliro on 24 March 1961 to Georgios and Eleni Varoufakis (née Tsaggaraki).
+His father, Georgios Varoufakis, was an Egyptian Greek from Cairo with family roots in Rethymno.
+Georgios Varoufakis moved to Greece in 1946 to study chemistry at the University of Athens.
+During the Greek Civil War, he was persecuted for refusing to sign a declaration denouncing communism and was imprisoned for four years on the island of Makronisos, which served as a political re-education camp.
+After his release in 1950, Georgios Varoufakis completed his studies in metallurgy and chemical engineering and later worked for Halyvourgiki, eventually becoming chairman of its board in 2003.
+He remained in the role until the company closed in 2020.
+Georgios Varoufakis died in September 2021.

-Varoufakis's mother Eleni was studying chemistry at the University of Athens in the late 1940s.
-She shifted away from her conservative background in 1950, after meeting fellow chemistry student Georgios Varoufakis, who was, at the time, allied to United Democratic Left (EDA).
-Georgios and Eleni had two children, Yanis and Trisevgeni.
-In the mid-1970s, Eleni Varoufaki was an activist for the Women's Union of Greece, which promoted women's equality and was initiated by members of PASOK.
-By the early-1980s, the couple had converged politically to centre-left views and the socialist PASOK.
-Eleni served as a municipal councillor of Palaio Faliro for several years prior to her death in 2008.
+Varoufakis's mother, Eleni, also studied chemistry at the University of Athens.
+Originally from a conservative background, she became politically active after meeting Georgios, who was associated with the United Democratic Left.
+In the 1970s, she campaigned for women's rights through the Women's Union of Greece, an initiative linked to members of PASOK.
+By the early 1980s, both parents had embraced socialist politics.
+Eleni later served for several years as a municipal councillor in Palaio Faliro before her death in 2008.
+Yanis has a sister, Trisevgeni.